taurusilver7/natours-landing-page/README.md

 * Linear gradient— the direction, the color pallate (with opactity, included)

 - To clip path of a picture in polygon, learn from [clip path](https://bennettfeely.com/clippy/)
+- Center anything (element) with `transform, top and left` properties.